JarodBryanCahoon/SLogo/doc/DESIGN_PLAN.md

 =================
 * Our design will follow the Model-View-Controller architecture.
 The primary design goal of this architecture is to provide a level of abstraction in how models (turtles in this case) will be manipulated.
     * The backend model and frontend view would be held together with a central controller that processes command logic
+    * The frontend view will be able to change based on changes in the turtle model through the observer/observable pattern
     * Our group is trying to provide extensibility in how we process commands in order to handle more than just the basics provided
     * The ability to add new commands, to add features to the model, and vary the structure of the frontend is open.
 Everything else is closed.
         * Ideally, MVC would allow us to substitutue an entirely new controller as long as the APIs remain the same.